|

 The California Sea Lion

-(NP8161B) lives along the Pacific coast
+(NP8161B) (SOLD OUT) lives along the

-from Baja California to Alaska.
-They are playful,
+Pacific coast from Baja California to Alaska.

-"seals" in zoos and aquariums are often
+water.
+The trained "seals" in zoos and

-California sea lions because they are
+aquariums are often California sea lions because

-intelligent, agile and work easily with humans.
-The Australian Sea Lion
+they are intelligent, agile and work easily with

-(NP8161A) is found only in Australia,
+Lion (NP8161A) is found only in

-coastline They are very social animals, and
+southern coastline They are very social animals,

-gather in groups of 10-15.
+and gather in groups of 10-15.
 They spend time

 sunbaking on sandy beaches and rocks.
 These Hand